 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The schedule of financial position, schedule of revenues, gains, and support, schedule of functional expenses, schedule of capital assets, schedule of bonds payable, and schedule of bonds payable amortization are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements attements attements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The schedule of financial position, schedule of revenues, gains, and support, schedule of functional expenses, schedule of capital assets, schedule of bonds payable, and schedule of bonds payable amortization are presented for the purposes of additional analysis and are not required part of the financial statements.
+Such information is the responsibility of management and was derived from and related directly to the underling accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including, comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.